section-engineering-education/engineering-education/articles/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/index.md

 ### Conclusion
 You can use the Maps API to create awesome apps or add more functionalities to existing ones.
-You can also add other features such as messaging.
+You can also add other features that might interest you.
 For instance, you can notify the user that they are being tracked.

 Happy Coding!!